Bubu02/Heart_Disease_Recognition_Model_NullCourse/README.md

-# Heart Disease Prediction Model
+# Heart Disease Prediction Model :shipit:
 This repository contains the Heart Disease Prediction Model developed for educational purposes as part of a tutorial course.
 The project demonstrates how machine learning models can be used for binary classification tasks such as predicting heart disease.
 The course includes step-by-step guides on everything from data loading to building and testing the model, as well as a simple GUI built using Tkinter.

 ## Project Overview